On Tuesday (14 July), PM Boris Johnson cancelled 5G infrastructure plans with Chinese tech giant Huawei: What does this mean?

 “Today’s decision is as much driven by trade and US trade policy, US concerns around falling behind in technology.
 We are in a long-term trade dispute escalation from the US around how it wants to retain technology leadership.”

 The Global Times, run by the Chinese state, suggested that the country needed to make a “public and painful” retaliation against the UK to exemplify how the country would not be “passive” in this situation.
-There is also heavy suggestion that President Donald Trump is the reason that the UK changed course.
+There is also heavy implication that President Donald Trump is the reason that the UK changed course, a nod to the prophecy of Neo-Poodleism espoused in 2019.

 Editor's Recommended Articles